OMR-Research/lmx/docs/design-process-notes/design-process-notes.md

 The token is doubled (tripled, ...) if there are two or more beams running through a note (just like MusicXML has multiple `<beam>` elements).

-So a beamed group of 4 eighth C4 notes are represented like this:
+So the following example of a beamed group of 4 eighth notes (see next figure with clef G on line 2) is represented like this:

 ```
 G4 eighth beam:begin